vsch/idea-multimarkdown/README.md

 * **Convert Markdown to HTML** intention for fenced code elements

 ### Version 2.3.8

-Bug and compatibility fixes you can find in [Version Notes].

 * Add GitHub Line reference anchors in the form `L#` or `L#-L#` for line ranges.
 Now navigating to such an anchor in a project file will move the caret to the line and if second form is used